ustroetz/cost_model/README.md

   <img src="http://s10.postimg.org/6dwy8f0h5/Capture.png" />
 </p>

-Overall there are four possiblities how the skidding distance can be determined:
+Overall there are four possibilities how the skidding distance can be determined:

  | Option 1 | Option 2 | Option 3 | Option 4
 --- | --- | --- | --- | --- | ---